Mossbank, Saskatchewan

-Mossbank is a town in the province of Saskatchewan, Canada.
+Mossbank is a town in the Canadian province of Saskatchewan.
 The town is south of Old Wives Lake and 68 km south of Moose Jaw.

 History

 Mossbank was incorporated in 1912 as an extension of the railroad from Expanse.
 The townsite was chosen by the Canadian National Railway (CNR) rail line with an adjacent townsite of Raycraft being established to the north by the Canadian Pacific Railway (CPR) rail line.

 A number of significant historical events have taken place in Mossbank and area.
 Three of the most prominent were the first meeting between a First Nations people and the North-West Mounted Police (NWMP); the establishment of the British Commonwealth Air Training Plan (BCATP) No. 2 Bombing and Gunnery School; and the famous 1957 Debate between Saskatchewan Premier Tommy Douglas and Ross Thatcher, who would later also serve as Premier of Saskatchewan.
 Mossbank is also the location of the Ambroz Blacksmith Shop and Residence Provincial Heritage Property.